junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — Placed on the Union Calendar, Calendar No. 128.
 - 2019-07-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-168.
 - 2019-07-23 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 116-168.
+- 2019-07-24 — Rules Committee Resolution H. Res.
+519 Reported to House.
+Rule provides for consideration of H.R.
+3877 and H.R.
+549. Resolution provides for consideration of H.R.
+3877 and H.R.
+549 under closed rules.
+Resolution also waives clause 6(a) of Rule XIII, requiring a two-thirds vote waiver to consider a rule on the same day it is reported from the Rules Committee against any resolution reported through the legislative day of July 26, 2019.
+- 2019-07-25 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2019-07-25 — Considered as unfinished business. (consideration: CR H7440-7443)
+- 2019-07-25 — Considered under the provisions of rule H. Res.
+519. (consideration: CR H7409-7412)
+- 2019-07-25 — DEBATE - The House proceeded with 10 minutes of debate on the Reschenthaler motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to insert new language on Page 1, line 11: "because of the economic, humanitarian, security and refugee crisis that is a direct result of years of socialist policies implemented by the regimes of Hugo Chavez and Nicolas Maduro".
+- 2019-07-25 — DEBATE - The House proceeded with 30 minutes of debate on H.R.
+549.
+- 2019-07-25 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-07-25 — House amendment offered
+- 2019-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-25 — Mr. Reschenthaler moved to recommit with instructions to the Committee on the Judiciary. (text: CR H7440-7441)
+- 2019-07-25 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2019-07-25 — On motion to recommit with instructions Failed by recorded vote: 215 - 217 (Roll no. 513).
+- 2019-07-25 — On passage Passed by recorded vote: 272 - 158 (Roll no. 514). (text: CR H7409)
+- 2019-07-25 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule 19, the Chair postponed further proceedings on H.R.
+549.
+- 2019-07-25 — Passed/agreed to in House: On passage Passed by recorded vote: 272 - 158 (Roll no. 514).(text: CR H7409)
+- 2019-07-25 — Rule H. Res.
+519 passed House.
+- 2019-07-25 — Rule provides for consideration of H.R.
+3877 and H.R.
+549. Resolution provides for consideration of H.R.
+3877 and H.R.
+549 under closed rules.
+Resolution also waives clause 6(a) of Rule XIII, requiring a two-thirds vote waiver to consider a rule on the same day it is reported from the Rules Committee against any resolution reported through the legislative day of July 26, 2019.
+- 2019-07-25 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-07-25 — The previous question was ordered pursuant to the rule.